 Again, Abarca provided some reprieve, as his buzzer-beating 30-footer made it 35-32 for the fourth quarter, but the Jaguars got no closer until Puryear hit a pair of free throws with 2 minutes left to make it 44-42.

 Shawnee Mission South then bled nearly a minute off the block before Ra-Keim Abdul drove the lane and dished an assist Hunter Ahrens, who converted a back-breaking three-point play with one minute left.

-Page 2 of 2 - The Raiders made the Puryear work for all of his 20 points.
+The Raiders made the Puryear work for all of his 20 points.
 The 6-foot-7 star forward made 4 of 9 from the field and 12 of 17 free throws and added six rebounds.
 Robinson added seven points, and the 6-7 Blanton tallied six points, 10 rebounds and four blocks.
 The Jaguars owned a 33-25 rebounding advantage but committed seven more turnovers (15-8).